ampproject/amphtml/extensions/amp-story/amp-story.md

 We are adding new capabilities to the amp-stories bookend, enabling richer component support and visual layouts.
 The new features are:

 * The share providers can now be specified in a specific order.
-* New bookend component: call to action links.
-Use it to add a 'Subscribe' button!
-* New bookend component: text box.
-Use it to give photo credits!
+* New bookend components:
-* New bookend component: portrait and landscape cards.
-Use them to link to other stories or videos!
+  * Call to action links
+  * Text box
+  * Portrait and landscape cards

 To use them, include an `<amp-story-bookend>` tag as the child of your `<amp-story>` with the required attributes like so: